-Dr. Erlandson grew up in Monticello, MN.
+Dr. Alyssa Erlandson grew up in Monticello, Minnesota.
 She knew from a very young age she wanted to become a veterinarian.
-She started working as a kennel assistant at a local pet hospital during high school.
-She received her Bachelor's degree in Animal Science from the University of Minnesota and continued her studies at the University of Minnesota College of Veterinary Medicine.
-She graduated in 2002 and spent 11 years practicing at a small animal clinic in St. Cloud before joining BCAC.
+During high school, she worked as a kennel assistant at a local pet hospital.
+Dr. Erlandson received her BA in Animal Science from the University of Minnesota and continued her studies at the University of Minnesota College of Veterinary Medicine graduating in 2002.
+She spent the first 11 years of her veterinary career practicing at a small animal clinic in St. Cloud before joining BCAC in 2013.

-Dr. Erlandson is certified in Veterinary Acupuncture.
+Dr. Erlandson is also certified in veterinary acupuncture.
 She received her training from the Chi Institute in Florida in 2005.
 Acupuncture is an exciting alternative therapy that can be used as a solo treatment or in conjunction with an established care plan.
 It is effective in the treatment of many diseases, including arthritis and other causes of chronic pain, back disease, urinary incontinence, seizures, and chronic GI disease.

 Rita Sarvie CVT, Practice Manager

 Rita joined Buffalo Companion Animal Clinic in 1987.
 She attended St. Cloud State University and the Medical Institute of Minnesota.
 She believes learning is a lifelong process and continues to attend accounting and management classes.
 Rita grew up in Buffalo and has always felt a strong connection to the community.
 She is proud of BCAC for the tremendous growth the clinic has experienced over the years, while continuing the commitment to high quality, progressive medicine.